F1 (video game series): Release history

 Electronic Arts' EA Sports division started the series with F1 2000.
 Six games have been released between 2000 and 2003, when Image Space Incorporated and Visual Science took charge of the PC and the console versions respectively.
 Intelligent Games was also involved to produce F1 Manager for Microsoft Windows in 2000.

 In May 2008, Codemasters acquired the license after the end of Sony's own Formula One video game series, developing the Ego engine.
 They released each game in the series at an annual pace, with the first game being available on Wii, PlayStation Portable and iOS in 2009.
 Feral Interactive and Sumo Digital were once responsible for platform transplantation.
 Subsequent sequels were released on contemporary Sony and Microsoft consoles and computers.
-Following the acquisition of Electronic Arts in 2021, F1 2019 and F1 2020 were made available on EA Play.
+Following the acquisition by Electronic Arts in 2021, F1 2019 and F1 2020 were made available on EA Play.

 Since EA acquired Codemasters in 2021, EA has recovered rights for the F1 title again, with EA Sports returning to publish the series' new installment, F1 2021.
 The game was released that July and was the first game in the series available for the ninth generation of video game consoles.

 Since F1 2019, Formula 2 has been represented in the series.
 On launch, the previous year's lineup is presented, with a post-launch update adding the current season.